 The University of Miami School of Law offers a course in International Cultural Heritage Law in cooperation with the Art Law Centre of the University of Geneva .
 The course, conducted in English, is available to students at the University of Miami School of Law and other ABA-accredited law schools only by application.
-University of Miami Law's Stephen K. Urice, Professor of Law and Director of the Arts Law Track at the law school, oversees and evaluates students from U.M. and other ABA-accredited law schools.
+University of Miami Law's Stephen K. Urice, Professor of Law and Director of the Arts Law Track of Miami Law's LL.M. in Entertainment, Arts and Asports Law, oversees and evaluates students from U.M. and other ABA-accredited law schools.

 “My summer school at Geneva was among the most rewarding experiences I have ever had in my seven years of secondary education.
 Not only were the courses and lectures engaging, but I had the opportunity to meet students from all over the world while exploring the hidden gem of Geneva.
 The program is a wonderful opportunity to broaden one’s horizons both academically and intellectually."

 Commenting on experience in International Cultural Heritage Law Summer Program in 2019

 Course Information: Cultural Property and Heritage Law develops students' awareness and general understanding of the primary legal issues of international cultural property and art law: the trade in cultural goods, the restitution of stolen/looted art and antiquities, the protection of cultural property and built heritage from natural and human-induced disasters and during armed conflict, and others.
 Additionally, the course will explore cultural property law’s complex relationship with fields such as public and private international law, human rights law, intellectual property law, and alternative dispute resolution.
 Students enrolled in the course for credit will be required to complete a research project or to sit for an examination, at the discretion of the professor.
 Grading will be based on the quality of the project or performance on the examination and on other considerations such as attendance and participation in class discussion.
 The course may be taken pass/fail.